Continuous Audio Language Models: Method

-\looseness=-1 In our case, applying this noising method to music generation slightly improves model stability but often reduces detail and instrument diversity, typically preserving only rhythmic elements, with audio fading into silence after 10–15 seconds.
+\looseness=-1 In preliminary experiments, music generation models trained with the MAR framework were diverging quickly during inference because they were not robust to error accumulations.
+Applying noise injection during training slightly improves model stability but often reduces detail and instrument diversity, typically preserving only rhythmic elements, with audio fading into silence after 10–15 seconds.
 Since \citet{sony_trick} targets short, single-instrument clips, it's unsurprising the method performs best in that constrained setting.
 We hypothesize that the added noise inhibits the backbone transformer from encoding fine-grained information into $\mathbf{z}^s_{\text{long}}$, limiting the MLP’s ability to reconstruct detailed audio.
 However, combining this with a short-context transformer computing $\mathbf{z}^s_{\text{short}}$ yields the best results (Tab.~\ref{tab:ablation_fad}), likely because the clean short-term context restores local detail needed to model the distribution of the next $\mathbf{x}^s$.

-\looseness=-1 At inference time, we omit noise augmentation and achieve our best results with this setup.
-Providing historical context to the diffusion head was used in the TTS model DiTAR \citep{ditar}, which reported a significant reduction in word error rate when using it.